 The Department of Philosophy at SF State values our university’s role as a public institution and we are dedicated to providing a philosophical education to all those who desire and are qualified to receive it.
-So, while we do not currently offer tuition remission specifically, there are a host of ways that students can mitigate the already relatively low cost of attendance.
+Consequently, while we do not currently offer tuition remission specifically, there are multiple ways that students can mitigate the already relatively low cost of attendance.

 As a quick overview of funding opportunities: For in-state residents State University Grants cover almost all of tuition.
 Out-of-state applicants can apply for the Provost Scholar Award, which reduces tuition to the (very low) in-state level.
 All students may apply for additional funding in the form of Philosophy Graduate Student Tuition Scholarships, Sally Casanova Pre-Doctoral Scholarships, positions as Teaching Assistants or Teaching Associates, as well as other university-, system- and state-wide awards.

 Please see these sections below for further details: